 5. Western China is wildly extreme

-The western parts of China, like Tibet, can get extremely hot or cold depending on the season.
+The western parts of China can get extremely hot or cold depending on the season.

-In July 2015, the temperature reached 122°F (50°C) near Ayding Lake in Xinjiang province.
-This was the highest temperature ever recorded in China.
+In July 2023, the temperature reached 125°F (52°C) in the northwest town of Sanbao in Xinjiang province.
+This is the highest temperature ever recorded in China.

 The mountainous areas in the west are very hard to travel through from December to March.
 Heavy snowfall is common at this time of year, and the roads aren’t that good when they’re clear either.

 Western China is also the country’s windiest area, and that’s why the world’s biggest wind farm was built there.

 Located in Gansu province, the Gansu Wind Farm has thousands of wind turbines.